pylonmc/pylon-docs/docs/en/creating-addons/the-basics/adding-name-and-lore.md

 ---

-## Adding name and lore to our baguette
+## Using Pylon's language system

 Remember how we did `item.setName("item.nuclear-bomb.name")` above?
 In Pylon, you don't need to do that because Pylon **automatically generates the translation key** based on your item's key.
 All we need to do is create translation files and make sure they contain the correct keys.

+Let's do this for the Baguette (fom the previous section).
 Open the 'en.yml' file ('en' is a code for 'English') in the `src/main/resources/lang` folder.

 !!!
 Note "Adding translations for other languages"
     If we wanted to create a Spanish language file, we would call it 'es.yml' - or 'cs.yml' for Czech, and so on.
 See [this Wikipedia page](https://minecraft.wiki/w/Language) for a full list of these 2-letter codes.